General Admission Requirements

-The Registrar’s Office will send letters to all potential graduates in the spring of the academic year.
+The Registrar’s Office will send notification letters to all potential graduates each term.
+A separate letter will be sent after the term ends to notify students who have completed all of their graduation requirements that their award has been conferred.
 Students who wish to receive a printed diploma or participate in the commencement program that is held annually at the end of the spring semester must complete an Application for Graduation in the Admissions Office on the Main Campus when the student comes to pay graduation fees.

 Students who do not receive a graduation letter but who believe that they should be graduating should consult with their academic adviser

 Candidates for Associate in Arts and Associate in Science degree who will be participating in the graduation ceremony are required to take the Proficiency Profile Assessment prior to graduation.
-Students may register for and take the test after completing 48 hours of core course work.
-Students should contact the Testing Center at 251-405-7158 to schedule an appointment.
 There is no fee for taking the assessment.

 Candidates for Associate in Applied Science and Associate in Occupational Technologies degrees who will be participating in the graduation ceremony are required to take the WorkKeys Assessment prior to graduation.
-Students may register for and take the test after completing 48 hours of core course work.
-Students should contact the Testing Center at 251-405-7158 to schedule an appointment.
 There is no fee for taking the assessment.

 - Coursework transferred or accepted for credit toward an undergraduate degree must represent collegiate coursework relevant to the degree with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution’s own undergraduate degree programs.